In This Article

 Cons: Expensive, susceptible to damage by water, and develops cracks at high temperatures

-If you were planning to steer clear of acrylic finishes solely because of the cost factor, think again!
-This high-gloss finish is available in a variety of vibrant colors, and also retains its smooth and untarnished appearance over time.
-Its scratch-resistant property makes it the best fit for busy kitchens.
+If you are steering clear of an acrylic finish kitchen cabinet design solely because of the cost factor, think again!
+This high-gloss finish is available in a variety of vibrant colours, and retains a smooth and untarnished appearance over time.
+It also has scratch-resistant properties making it the best fit for busy kitchens.

 Pros: Scratch-resistant, easy to clean and waterproof